Julius-Ulee/Announcements-Anime/README.md

 <table align="center">
 <tr>
 <td>📔 Publish Date :</td>
-<td align="center">10/13/2024</td>
+<td align="center">10/14/2024</td>
 </tr>
 <tr>
 <td>📕 Link :</td>
-<td align="center"><a href="http://www.crunchyroll.com/watch/GVWU8NQD3/scarlet-showdown">Anime Information</a></td>
+<td align="center"><a href="http://www.crunchyroll.com/watch/G50UMKWMQ/the-case-of-the-shibuya-apocalypse-serial-murders-part-2">Anime Information</a></td>
 </tr>
 <tr>
 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">Natsu and Happy find out that Touka is actually a cat, and she has mistaken<br>Happy as Natsu.
-Meanwhile, Laxus unleashes his new skill, Red Lightning, against Erza.
-Now it's<br>down to two orbs, but when Happy throws an orb at the White Mage...</p>
+<p align="center">There's been another murder in Shibuya.
+Shocked by the death, the victim's teammate runs.
+Ron<br>and Toto race to catch him and find more information on the culprit picking off<br>the hacker team.
+But the more they find, the more complicated things become.</p>
 </td>
 </tr>
 </table>